 With more people accessing websites on their mobile phones than ever, you may be missing out on a great deal of organic online traffic if your website is not mobile optimised.
 In April 2015, Google also rolled out its search algorithm tweak – the so-called Mobilegeddon – which prioritised mobile-friendly websites in search results rankings.

 These factors have further accelerated the shift towards mobile-responsive websites, with many companies upgrading their websites accordingly.
 If you’re not sure whether your website is considered mobile-friendly, Google has an online tool that lets you check it out.
 So there’s really no reason not to go mobile-friendly if you haven’t yet.

 8) Incorporate Video Into Your Content Marketing Strategy

 In the last few years, we have witnessed video rising in importance in content marketing, especially across social media platforms such as Facebook, Twitter, Instagram and Vine.
 In many ways, video has become a vital medium for presenting information, interacting with fans, and telling brand stories.

 As such, businesses need to find ways to embrace video in their content marketing strategies or get left out.
 Whether you chose to bring it in-house or engage content producers, budget should be no excuse either with the video recording and editing technologies becoming increasingly affordable in recent years.

-Here’s To Better Digital Marketing In 2019
+Here’s To Better Digital Marketing

 Start increasing your chances of digital marketing success for the year ahead by incorporating these 7 steps to your digital marketing plan.
 Be sure to explore the additional online resources we’ve curated for your knowledge too!